Veterinary graduate in the African bush

-I booked my placement with ACE about a year in advance, telling them that I would be a qualified vet (hopefully!) and they arranged for me to join the Nsikazi project.
+I booked my placement with African Conservation Experience (ACE) about a year in advance.
+I let them know that I would be a qualified vet and they arranged for me to join the Nsikazi project.

-During my 8 weeks I was lucky enough to work with a huge range of animals, from tracking lions and elephants, to disease control in buffalo, to treating wounds on antelope and ostrich.
-The majority of the work undertaken while I was there involved dehorning rhino, so as to prevent them from being poached.
+During my 8 weeks, I was lucky enough to work with a huge range of animals; from tracking lions and elephants to disease control in buffalo to treating wounds on antelope and ostrich.
+The majority of the work undertaken while I was there involved trimming the horns of rhinos, to prevent them from being poached.
 While it is such a shame that the modern world dictates that this is necessary, it was very fulfilling to be involved in a process which has been proven to help reduce the number of rhinos poached.
-The reserves which had started to dehorn their rhino reported a large improvement in the number of poaching incidents.
+The reserves which had started to time their rhino horns reported a large improvement in the number of poaching incidents.

-When not working, we organised day trips, including one to the Kruger Park, and another to God’s Window and Bourke’s Luck Potholes, two utterly beautiful places.
+When not working, we organised day trips.
+These included one to the Kruger Park, God’s Window, and Bourke’s Luck Potholes - utterly beautiful places.
 Myself and a few other volunteers even managed a weekend road trip to Swaziland, where we stayed at a lodge in the middle of a very pretty reserve.